How to Set TradingView Alerts: Step-by-Step Guide

 Indicator-Based Alerts

 Want to get notified when the RSI hits oversold levels?
 Or when the MACD crosses bullish?
-Indicator alerts are perfect for systematic trading approaches.
+Indicator alerts work great for systematic trading.

 Creating Custom Indicators for Better Alerts

-Want to take your alerts to the next level?
-Custom indicators often provide more precise signals than standard ones.
-With Pineify's Visual Editor, you can create sophisticated custom indicators without any coding knowledge:
+Want more precise signals than standard indicators?
+Custom indicators can give you exactly the conditions you're looking for.
+With Pineify's Visual Editor, you can build custom indicators without any coding:

-• Combine multiple indicators: Mix RSI, MACD, and Bollinger Bands into one powerful signal
+- Combine multiple indicators: Mix RSI, MACD, and Bollinger Bands into one signal

-• Add custom conditions: Set specific thresholds that match your trading style
+- Add custom conditions: Set thresholds that match your trading style

-• Built-in alert functionality: Every indicator you create automatically supports TradingView alerts
+- Built-in alert functionality: Every indicator you create supports TradingView alerts

-• Save money: No need to hire expensive freelancers or learn Pine Script
+- Save money: No need to hire freelancers or learn Pine Script

 Pine Script Strategy Alerts

-This is where things get interesting.
-If you're using custom Pine Script indicators, you can set alerts directly from your code using the alertcondition() function.
+If you're using custom Pine Script indicators, you can set alerts directly from your code using alertcondition().

-Pro tip: If coding isn't your thing, Pineify's Visual Editor lets you create custom indicators and strategies without writing a single line of code.
-With 235+ technical indicators built-in and AI-powered code generation, you can build profitable trading indicators in minutes.
-Plus, you get unlimited alerts and plots—perfect for creating sophisticated alert systems that would normally require expensive TradingView plans.
+Pro tip: If coding isn't your thing, Pineify's Visual Editor lets you create custom indicators and strategies without writing code.
+It has 235+ built-in indicators and AI-powered generation.
+You also get unlimited alerts and plots—handy for systems that would need expensive TradingView plans.

-For even more advanced users, Pineify AI can generate complex Pine Script code through simple chat conversations.
-Need a custom RSI with multiple timeframes and specific alert conditions?
-Just describe what you want, and the AI creates error-free code instantly.
-It's like having a Pine Script expert available 24/7.
+For advanced users, Pineify AI can generate Pine Script from chat conversations.
+Need a custom RSI with multiple timeframes and specific conditions?
+Describe it, and the AI generates error-free code.
+It's like having a Pine Script expert on call.

 Webhook Alerts for Automation

-Premium users can send alerts to external platforms using webhooks.
-This enables fully automated trading where alerts trigger buy/sell orders on your broker platform.
+Premium users can send alerts to external platforms via webhooks.
+This enables automated trading where alerts trigger orders on your broker.

 Multi-Timeframe Alerts

-Set alerts on higher timeframes for major trend changes, and lower timeframes for entry signals.
-For example:
+Set alerts on higher timeframes for trend changes, and lower timeframes for entry signals:

 Managing Your Alerts Like a Pro